 Make sure you get a high quality pasta to make this dish really stand out.
-Double check that it’s vegan though as some pastas contain eggs as we discuss over on Is That Food where we answer the question “Is Pasta Vegan?”
+I like shells, but macaroni elbows are also classic, or use your favorite shape.
+Double check that it’s vegan though as some pastas contain eggs.

 For the pasta:

 - 1 cup peeled and diced potato, about ½ a large potato